loisemuthoni/githubsearch/README.md

 ## Setup Instructions

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests
 - Clone this repo through git clone
 - Extract the file into your preferred location
 - Navigate to the index.html through the terminal.